rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 Once we check the 48-bit id field, which is based on a cryptographic hash of the transaction, we're already extremely robust without an additional hashSum.
+In effect, our id field replaces hashSum.

 ## Results and Suggestions ##

-8 bytes per slice is too small, larger sizes should be explored.
+* 8 bytes per slice is too small, larger sizes should be explored.

-1M is vast overkill for the current network; as well as making block propagation slower than the current scheme, it's unnecessary for now.
+* 1M is vast overkill for the current network; as well as making block propagation slower than the current scheme, it's unnecessary for now.
   30k is probably more than enough for current blocks.

-Nodes may want to include discarded doublespend transactions in their IBLT since it's cheaper to include a transaction for consideration than to extract one which we didn't consider.
+* Nodes may want to include discarded doublespend transactions in their IBLT since it's cheaper to include a transaction for consideration than to extract one which we didn't consider.

 ## Flaws and Future Work ##

-Obviously my code could use optimization.
+Obviously my code could use optimization and more testing.

 Also, my selection of transactions was "the first N", which means it's of limited accuracy.
 For example, transaction 613 is a huge 50k